huggingface/blog/streamlit-spaces.md

 plt.xticks(rotation=90)
 st.pyplot()
  ```
 You can see the interactive bar chart, dataframe component and hosted matplotlib and seaborn visualizations below.
+You  can check out the code [here](https://huggingface.co/spaces/merve/streamlit-dataset-demo).

 ![spaces-streamlit-dataset-demo](assets/29_streamlit-spaces/streamlit-dataset-vid.gif)